potassco/clinguin/README.md

 ## Next Steps

 Next steps - now it is time for you to try out some stuff yourself.
-In the folder(s) `exapmles` you find some smaller and some bigger example programs, which you can take as a first stepping stone for building your own Clingo-Gui.
+In the folder(s) `exapmles` you find some smaller and some bigger example programs, which you can take as a first stepping stone for building your own Clingo-Frontend.

 ### Syntax